jvc56/WatchGCG/README.md

 > The script may optionally upgrade ``pip/setuptools/wheel``, but by default it does not (see ``ensure_awatch(upgrade_tools=False)`` in the code).

 ## Running the GUI
+>Running the GUI presumes that you have the TK App installed (Windows & the official macOS python.org installers already include Tk.)

 You have two options:
 - UI (**Recommended**)
+    - Clone the repo or download the ``watch_gcg.py`` script to your computer
     - Double-click ``watch_gcg.py``
 - CLI
+    - Clone the repo or download the ``watch_gcg.py`` script to your computer
+    - Navigate to its directory in the Command Terminal
     - Any **one** of these will open the GUI:

     ```bash